 Economic growth can also be achieved by encouraging Information and Communication Technology (ICT) innovation.
 The issue of ICT as a variable that can encourage economic growth has been reviewed empirically.
-The empirical average results of ICT do make a positive contribution to economic growth.
+Empirical average results show that ICT drives economic growth.
+This can be described as fintech innovations that make it easier for customers to transact, such as e-money (Positioning, 1968-2019).
 ICT increases the availability of information, forms new communication methods, reformats productive processes, and increases the efficiency of various economic activities, thus playing a role in encouraging accelerated economic growth (Sepehrdoust & Ghorbanseresht, 2019 and Bahrini & Qaffas, 2019).

 ICT plays a role as a driving force in spurring economic growth (Sapuan & Roly, 2021).
-ICT has changed the way humans connect, do business, and learn.
+ICT has changed the way people interact, do business and learn.
+In this case, the focus will be on technologies that enable MCS to be used in smart cities, such as data collection, task management, cost-saving tools, incentive systems, and monitoring (Wildan et al., 2023).
 Improved ICT allows companies to communicate more quickly thereby reducing production costs and increasing productivity, enabling access to new markets, enabling access to human resources through long-distance networks, encouraging the sustainable development of entrepreneurship and small and micro businesses, and reducing information asymmetry (Toader et al. al., 2018).